Equivariant ideals of polynomials: Introduction

 Our results are of fundamental nature, with various potential applications.
 We sketch upon some of them.
 In Section \ref{sec:lin} we apply our generalisation of Hilbert's Basis Theorem to prove that orbit-finitely generated vector spaces have finite length, i.e., admit no infinite increasing chains of equivariant subspaces.
 This generalises a crucial result of \cite{BKM21} (however, without explicit upper bound).
 As a consequence, we derive decidability of the zeroness problem for weighted register automata, again generalising a result of \cite{BKM21}.
 We also apply, in Section \ref{sec:pn}, the ideal membership problem to decide reachability in reversible Petri nets with data, for a wide range of data domains.
 This includes rational order domain, where the problem is known to be undecidable for general non-reversible Petri nets \cite{LNORW07}.
 Finally, in Section \ref{sec:eq}, we apply the ideal membership problem to solving orbit-finite systems of linear equations.
 This generalises a core result of \cite{GHL22} to a wide range of domains (again, without complexity upper bound).
 All our proofs of generalisations of \cite{BKM21} and \cite{GHL22} are remarkably simple, compared to the original ones.

 \para{Structure of the paper} The paper has two parts: the first part concentrates on \emph{existence} of finite bases, while the second one investigates \emph{computability} thereof.
 In the first part, Sections \ref{sec:prelim}--\ref{sec:lin}, we set up preliminaries, prove our generalisation of Hilbert's Basis Theorem, and sketch upon its applications.
 Then, in Sections \ref{sec:comp}--\ref{sec:eq} we generalise \Bu algorithm, use it for decidabillity of the ideal membership problem, and show applications thereof.
+Missing proofs are to be found in the full version of this paper \cite{GL24-arxiv}.